Skip to main content

 CREATE MNODE ON DNODE dnode_id

-By default, a MNODE is created on the firstEP node when the system starts.
-Users can use this command to create additional MNODEs to improve system availability.
-A maximum of three MNODEs can exist in a cluster, and only one MNODE can be created on each DNODE.
+The system by default creates an MNODE on the firstEP node upon startup.
+Users can use this statement to create more MNODEs to improve system availability.
+A cluster can have a maximum of three MNODEs, and only one MNODE can be created on a DNODE.

 View Management Nodes